erensayar/HRManagementSystem-SpringAndVue.js/README.md

-HRManagementSystem-SpringAndVue
+# HRManagementSystem-SpringAndVue
 Used Spring Boot and Vue.js, Axios, MySql, Thymeleaf, Bootsrap, CSS, Html.

 ---
+# Requirements To Run Application
+* Maven
+* JDK 11
+* Mysql Server (Mysql Server, XAMPP, Docker ..)

+# Things To Do Just Before Start Application
+* Mysql DB run
+* Create ***hr_app*** db
+* Import SQL file
+* And run jar

+# To Run JAR File
+* Go applicagtion main directory and use this command on terminal for build project:

+        mvn clean install

+* And then application ready for run.
+Only with one jar file

+        java -jar HrApp-1.0-RELEASE.jar
+---
-*This application can;
+This application can:

-    Job postings are listed
+ * Job postings are listed
-    Job posting can be added
+ * Job posting can be added
-    Job posting can be reviewed
+ * Job posting can be reviewed
-    Can apply for a job
+ * Can apply for a job
-    Applications are listed
+ * Applications are listed
-    Applications can be reviewed
+ * Applications can be reviewed

 ---